labr1younes/small_projects/README.md

 ## Project List

-1. **Pong Game**:
+1. **Shutdown Timer**:
 This program provides a simple command-line interface for performing basic computer operations such as shutting down, restarting, sleeping, and canceling pending operations.

-2. **Shutdown Timer**:
+2. **Pong Game**:
-This program provides a basic implementation of the Pong game using Python and the Turtle module.
+This program provides a basic implementation of the Pong game using Python .
 It demonstrates the use of object-oriented programming concepts to create interactive games.

 3. **Hangman**:
-This program provides a basic interactive experience for playing the Hangman game using the random module for word selection .
+This program provides a basic implementation of the Hangman game using Python .

+4. **Tic Tac Toe**:
+This program provides a basic implementation of the Tic Tac Toe game using Python  .

 ## Usage